panoply/rollup-plugin-dep-inject/readme.md

 ### Removing injections

-You can remove injections by passing a truthy to the `remove` option which will detect and remove any injected `<script>` dependencies from the index file.
-This is helpful when you are building in different environments and may want development or production version scripts, where in development you inject but in production you bundle.
+You can remove injections by passing a truthy to the `remove` option which will detect and remove any injected `<script>` dependencies from the index file located between `<!--dep-inject-->` comments.
+This is helpful when you are building in different environments where in _development_ you inject dependencies but in _production_ you bundle them.

 ### How it works?
 The plugin uses your bundles `external: []` modules and cross-references them with your projects package.json dependencies.
 The name and version number is used to generate `<script src="">` tags that reference the modules [unpkg](unpkg.io) uri equivalent cdn address.
 The generated `script` tag modules are then injected into the entry `index` file that was defined in the plugin options.